mrideout/GRFICSv3/hmi_vm/README.md

 ### Usage

-The default web interface username and password are "admin"
+The default web interface username and password are "admin".

 Click the "Watchlist" button to view historian data.
 Click the "Graphical Views" button to view the HMI.